Human Resource Management

 Group Personnel Division Meetings Held

 The Group holds monthly Group Personnel Division Meetings attended by officers responsible for human resources and managers of human resource divisions of Group companies.
-Participants exchange information and opinions regarding the personnel system, human resources development, and each company’s recruitment situation and wellness measures, and they share best practices in order to implement Group-wide measures for improving to human capital.
+Participants exchange information and opinions regarding the personnel system, human resources development, and each company’s recruitment situation and wellness measures, and they share best practices in order to implement Group-wide measures for improving human capital.

 In order to ensure improvement in the abilities and motivation of all employees in the Group so that they can pursue their work as highly skilled professionals, we implement joint Group training programs in addition to those programs implemented individually by Group companies.
 One such program aimed at a portion of new managers involves six months of lectures and discussions around the theme of Designing the Future Management of the Nomura Real Estate Group and examining the ideal of what the Group should be, after which participants come up with management-related ideas.